SEO / Singapore / Trends 2026

 What is entity-based SEO and why does it matter?

 Entity-based SEO is the practice of building your brand’s identity as a recognised entity in search engines’ knowledge graphs.
 Instead of optimising for individual keywords, you optimise for the relationships between your brand, your products, your industry, and related concepts.
-This matters in 2026 because Google and AI platforms use entity understanding to determine which brands to cite in AI Overviews and generative answers.
-Brands with strong entity signals are significantly more likely to be cited in AI-generated responses.
+This matters in 2026 because Google and AI platforms use entity understanding to decide which brands to cite in AI Overviews and generative answers.
+Brands with strong entity signals are much more likely to be cited in AI-generated responses.

 How can Singapore businesses prepare for the future of SEO?